uyarbtrlp/ProductApp/README.md

 # ProductApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
+In this project, We can register to app.
+After that, we can login the app.
+If we login successufully, we can manage the products.
+We can add the product,update the product and delete the product.
+Also, there is a profile page which we can manage our profile informations.
+In this project, I use the api for getting information from the database.
+You can check the WepAPI repository.
+Login and register transactions is made with JWT token authentication.

 ## Development server